awslabs/graphstorm/docs/source/advanced/own-models.rst

     import graphstorm as gs
     ......

+    def main(args):
         gs.initialize(ip_config=ip_config, backend="gloo")

-the "ip_config" argument specifies a ip configuration file, which contains the IP addresses of machines in a GraphStorm distributed cluster.
+the ``ip_config`` argument specifies a ip configuration file, which contains the IP addresses of machines in a GraphStorm distributed cluster.
 You can find its description at the :ref:`Launch Training<launch-training>` section of the :ref:`Quick Start Tutorial <quick-start>`.

 Replace DGL DataLoader with the GraphStorm's dataset and dataloader
 `````````````````````````````````````````````````````````````````````
-Because the GraphStorm uses distributed graphs, we need to first load the partitioned graph, which is created in the Step 1, with the ``GSgnnNodeTrainData`` class (for edge tasks, the GraphStorm also provides ``GSgnnEdgeTrainData``).
+Because the GraphStorm uses distributed graphs, we need to first load the partitioned graph, which is created in the **Step 1**, with the `GSgnnNodeTrainData <https://github.com/awslabs/graphstorm/blob/main/python/graphstorm/dataloading/dataset.py#L469>`_ class (for edge tasks, the GraphStorm also provides `GSgnnEdgeTrainData <https://github.com/awslabs/graphstorm/blob/main/python/graphstorm/dataloading/dataset.py#L216>`_).
 The ``GSgnnNodeTrainData`` could be created as shown in the codes below.

 .. code-block:: python

-    graph_data = GSgnnNodeTrainData(graph_name, part_config, train_ntypes=pred_ntype, eval_ntypes=None,
+    graph_data = GSgnnNodeTrainData(graph_name, part_config, train_ntypes=target_ntype, eval_ntypes=None,
                                     label_field=label_field, node_feat_field=node_feat_field, edge_feat_field=None)

 Arguments of this class includes the partition configuration JSON file path, which are the outputs of the **Step 1**.
 The ``graph_name`` can be found in the JSON file.

 The other values, the ``train_ntypes``, the ``label_field``, the ``node_feat_field`` and ``edge_feat_field``, should be consistent with the values in the raw data :ref:`input configuration JSON <input-config>` defined in the **Step 1**.
 The ``train_ntypes`` is the ``node_type`` that has ``labels`` specified.
 The ``label_fields`` is the value specified in ``label_col`` of the ``train_ntype``.
 The ``node_feat_field`` and the ``edge_feat_field`` are two dictionaries, whose keys are the values of ``node_type``, and values are the values of ``feature_name``.

-Then we can put this dataset into GraphStorm's GSgnnNodeDataLoader, which is like:
+Then we can put this dataset into GraphStorm's `GSgnnNodeDataLoader <https://github.com/awslabs/graphstorm/blob/main/python/graphstorm/dataloading/dataloading.py#L544>`_, which is like:

 .. code-block:: python